Valley Regional High School: Athletics

 Valley Regional is a part of the Shoreline Conference of the Connecticut Interscholastic Athletic Conference (CIAC), with the exception of football, which is a member of the Pequot League, Sassacus division.
 The school's varsity sports consist of soccer, cross country, American football, volleyball, field hockey, indoor track, basketball, gymnastics, swimming, track, lacrosse, baseball, softball, golf, and tennis.
 The high school shares an athletic relationship with students from Lyme-Old Lyme High School for the football team.

 The soccer team achieved a 16-4-1 record and advanced to its first state final championship match since 2000.
 The football team had first undefeated record (10-0) ever and advanced to the state final championship match.
 The girls' cross-country team ended the season undefeated, with a record of 19–0, and placed third in the state overall.

 On March 18, 2011, the boys' basketball team won the Class S State Championship.
-The win brought the high school its very first state basketball title.
+The win brought the high school its second state basketball title, after the women's basketball team won the Class S State Championship in 1999.
+The women's team defeated Canton, 43 to 37, on March 13, 1999.